Peter Chiarelli (ice hockey)

-Peter Chiarelli (born August 5, 1964) is a current Canadian ice hockey executive and former player.
+Peter Chiarelli (born August 5, 1964) is a Canadian ice hockey executive and former player.
 He is the Vice President of Hockey Operations for the St. Louis Blues of the National Hockey League.
 He previously served as general manager of both the Boston Bruins and the Edmonton Oilers, winning the Stanley Cup with the Bruins in 2011.
 Both of his tenures as general manager ended with his being fired, with his Oilers managerial career in particular a source of controversy.

 Playing career

 Chiarelli played for Harvard University between 1983 and 1987, serving as the captain of the team.
-During his freshman year there, he lived in Straus Hall, where Seth Goldman was one of his roommates.
+During his freshman year there, he lived in Straus Hall, where Seth Goldman and Canadian Prime Minister Mark Carney lived.
 Professionally he played for the Nottingham Panthers of the British Hockey League (BHL).

 Executive career

 Early career

-Prior to becoming an NHL executive, Chiarelli was a player agent before joining the Ottawa Senators in 1999.
+Before becoming an NHL executive, Chiarelli was a player agent before joining the Ottawa Senators in 1999.
 He was also an attorney in private practice in Ottawa having graduated from the University of Ottawa's law school.
 Chiarelli served as the assistant general manager for the Ottawa Senators for two years, including the cancelled 2004–05 lockout season.